teamneoneko/Cats-Blender-Plugin-Unofficial-/README.md

 #### Struggling to find the correct version of Cats for your Blender version? then use our website to find the correct version: https://catsblenderplugin.xyz/

-The non official version of Cats Blender Plugin which is maintained by Yusarina, Cats is an tool designed to shorten steps needed to import and optimize models into VRChat.
+The non official version of Cats Blender Plugin which is maintained by Tean Neoneko, Cats is an tool designed to shorten steps needed to import and optimize models into VRChat.
 Compatible models are: MMD, XNALara, Mixamo, Source Engine, Unreal Engine, DAZ/Poser, Blender Rigify, Sims 2, Motion Builder, 3DS Max and potentially more

 With Cats it takes only a few minutes to upload your model into VRChat.
 All the hours long processes of fixing your models are compressed into a few functions!